 Batiste & Other Brands Test Positive for Benzene (October 2022)

-[UPDATE #3] Shortly after the Unilever recall became public, an independent lab released a report stating that they’d found benzene in 70% of the dry shampoo they tested.
+Shortly after the Unilever recall became public, an independent lab released a report stating that they’d found benzene in 70% of the dry shampoo they tested.
 These tests actually included brands like Batiste, Not Your Mother’s, Paul Mitchell, OGX, and many more.

-Even though these brands were not technically recalled (yet?), it just adds to the growing body of research showing that aerosol dry shampoos are often contaminated with benzene and therefore unsafe.
+Even though these brands were not technically recalled (yet?), it just adds to the growing body of research showing that aerosol dry shampoos are often contaminated with benzene and are therefore unsafe.

 Okay, moving on to what you should look for in healthier dry shampoos!